FireDiscordBot/docs/hc/premium.md

 The money received from premium supporters goes right back to Fire via paying for the VPS every month.
 If there's a time when I can afford to pay for the VPS and have left over cash, it will go towards paying for things related to Fire, e.g. error tracking ([Sentry](https://sentry.io)), domains and anything else that will benefit Fire.

-## How much is it and where do I donate?
+## How much is it and where do I purchase it?

-There's currently 3 different tiers for premium.
-1 server, 3 servers and 5 servers.
-Premium for 1 server costs $5, 3 servers costs $8 and 5 servers costs $12.

-Premium is currently purchased through my [Patreon](https://patreon.com/FireBot) though this is planned to be phased out and replaced with a better solution.

-{% hint style="info" %}
+The price for premium depends on the amount of servers. €5 for one server, €8 for 3 and €12 for 5.

-If you don't mind a potential bug here and there, you can use said better solution RIGHT NOW via [the rewritten website](https://inv.wtf/rewrite) by logging in with Discord, clicking your profile picture in the top right and clicking the `Premium` item in the dropdown menu.
+You can purchase premium on the [Fire website](https://getfire.bot/) by logging in, clicking your profile picture in the top right and clicking `Premium`.

-This new and improved system is powered by Stripe and is fully automated, meaning there's no delay between you purchasing and activating premium through the new website.
-{% endhint %}

-This page will be updated regularly so you can be assured the information here is up to date!
+Payments are handled by Stripe and are subject to our [refund policy](../important/refunds.md).

+If you have any questions, feel free to ask in the [Fire Discord](https://inv.wtf/fire)